 Find Cheap Homeowners Insurance Quotes in Your Area

-When you decide to file an insurance claim, you'll have to work with the insurance adjuster that your homeowners insurance provider sends to examine your property.
-The insurance adjuster's job is to evaluate your property, collect evidence on the extent of the damage and then to rule on your claim.
+When you decide to file an insurance claim, you'll have to work with an insurance adjuster from your homeowners insurance company.
+The insurance adjuster evaluates your property, collects evidence on the extent of the damage and rules on your claim.

-After you communicate with your provider, an insurance adjuster will come to your property to collect information about the extent of your loss.
+- Meet the insurance adjuster.
+An insurance adjuster will come to your property to collect information about the extent of your loss.
 The adjuster's findings determine the compensation you'll receive.
-You don't need to be present during this investigation, but it could be a good idea to attend to make sure that the adjuster doesn't miss any damaged areas of your home.
+You don't need to be present during this investigation, but it could be a good idea to attend to make sure the adjuster doesn't miss any damaged areas of your home.

 What to do after an insurance adjuster visits your property

 When the adjuster's visit is over, you'll be required to submit any information related to your claim within a time limit defined by your policy.
-You might have to send in an account of the loss, an inventory of lost or damaged personal property, specifications for damaged structures, and receipts for additional living expenses if you have to leave your house.
-Fortunately, this step of dealing with your provider's insurance adjuster can be easier if you:
+You might have to send in:

-You'll be asked to provide information about your property's damage.
-This information will be more complete if you have an itemized list of your property.
-An itemized list should show what you own and how much it's worth.
-Your itemized list provides the adjuster with an overview of what needs to be replaced after you suffer a loss.
+This home inventory shows what you own and how much it's worth, and gives the adjuster an idea of what needs to be replaced after you suffer a loss.

 Keep a log of any meetings with the adjuster